Canada Tax Calculator

 - Maximum amounts are $519 (single), $680 (couple), plus $179 per child under 19.

-- Notify the CRA immediately if your marital status or address changes.
+- Notify the CRA within one month of any marital status or address change.

 - Set up direct deposit to receive payments faster and more securely.

-- The GST/HST credit is separate from the Canada Carbon Rebate (both paid on same dates).
+- The GST/HST credit is completely separate from the Canada Carbon Rebate — both are paid on the same dates but are distinct amounts.